Vinegar has been used in laundry for decades. In fact, this one simple product can replace many other laundry products at a fraction of the cost.

-> If you are washing blanket and comforters, add two cups of vinegar to the last rise.
-You blankets will be softer and more snuggly.
+If you are washing blankets and comforters, add two cups of vinegar to the last rise.
+Your blankets will be softer and more snuggly.

 You will also have softer, fluffier sweaters when you use vinegar this way.
 Even sweaters that are hand-washed will benefit from a final rinse with white vinegar.

-That same half cup of vinegar in your rise cycle to minimize lint.
-You'll find less lint on your clothes and even pet hair will find your clothes less appealing.
+That same half cup of vinegar in your rise cycle can minimize lint.
+You'll find less lint on your clothes, and even pet hair will find your clothes less appealing.

-Using vinegar for laundry will also remove that ugly soap residue that accumulates on your dark clothing.
-Just add a cup of vinegar to the rinse water and the soap will be totally dissolved and rinsed away.
+Using vinegar in your laundry will also remove that ugly soap residue that accumulates on your dark clothing.
+Just add a cup of vinegar to the rinse water, and the soap will totally dissolve and rinse away.

-Add a half cup of vinegar to your wash and you'll have whiter whites and brighter colors.
-Vinegar is a great laundry booster that will help your laundry work more effectively.
+Add a half cup of vinegar to your wash, and you'll have whiter whites and brighter colors.
+Vinegar is a great laundry booster that will help your detergent work more effectively.

 Vinegar for Stains